 Royalties are chargeable on oil and gas production.
 The basic royalty payable under the Petroleum Law is 10%.
 This rate can be varied to a lower rate at the discretion of the ANP, but cannot be reduced below 5%.
 Reduced rates have occasionally been set during the initial licensing process.
 In addition, in 2018, the ANP published new legislation allowing companies to apply to reduce the royalty rate for mature fields to as low as 5% on incremental production, subject to the approval of the ANP.
-All of the Concession Contracts held by Alvopetro are subject to a base 10% royalty other than the Bom Lugar oil field which is subject to a base 5% royalty.
 Royalties are computed based on production volumes of the raw natural gas or crude oil produced at either a reference price determined and published by the ANP for each field within Brazil or at the sales price.

+All of the Concession Contracts held by Alvopetro were initially subject to a base 10% government royalty, other than the Bom Lugar oil field which is subject to a base 5% royalty.
 In 2021, the ANP introduced legislation to reduce the government royalty rate for medium and small producers from the rate of 10% to 7.5% and 5.0%, respectively.
-Alvopetro has applied for the rate reduction and expects to qualify as a medium producer which would reduce the government royalty rate to 7.5% once approved by the ANP.
+Alvopetro received approval for the rate reduction applicable to medium producers which reduced the government royalty rate to 7.5% effective May 1, 2022 for the Caburé natural gas field and the Mãe-da-lua oil field.
+Following production commencement from the Murucututu natural gas field in October 2022, the Company also applied for the reduced royalty rate on this field.